imixs/imixs-docker/cloud/setup/README.md

 	Locality Name (eg, city) []:
 	Organization Name (eg, company) [Internet Widgits Pty Ltd]:
 	Organizational Unit Name (eg, section) []:
-	Common Name (e.g. server FQDN or YOUR name) []:manager1.local Email Address []:
+	Common Name (e.g. server FQDN or YOUR name) []:manager-node.com Email Address []:

-In this examplea x509 certificate and a private RSA key is created with the DNS name (‘Common Name’) _manager1.local_. openssl creates two files:
+In this examplea x509 certificate and a private RSA key is created with the DNS name (‘Common Name’) _manager-node.com_. openssl creates two files:

 * domain.cert – this file can be handled to the client using the private registry